TN 29 (05-25)

 GN 02315.075 Oregon Small Estates

-Or.
-Rev. Stat. § 114.515 provides for simplified administration of a decedent’s estate where the estate has a fair market value of $275,000 or less and consists of no more than:
+Oregon state law provides for small estate affidavit procedures where the estate has a fair market value of $275,000 or less and consists of only:

 • personal property having a fair market value of $75,000 or less, and